Photo album: Magazine-style albums / montage albums

 The term magazine-style refers to the design style inspired by fashion magazines, but the style can differ greatly between albums dependent on the designer.
 The layout is usually referred to as digital montage, hence the alternative name montage albums.
 The layout is designed on the computer, utilizing custom- or template- generated images.

 Storybook albums

 Storybook albums narrate a story, like the story of a wedding day or a vacation from beginning to end.
 If they are digitally printed the designer can use images as well as text, graphics and color for the narration of the story.

 Scrapbooking albums

-Scrapbooking albums describe a history, like the history of a particular field or a digital console from beginning to end or present day.
-If they are digitally printed the designer can use images as well as text, graphics and color for the sequential theme of the history.
+Scrapbooking albums are blank photo albums where people can stick photo prints, clippings, tickets, and even small mementos.
+Scrapbooking is then an activity documenting a period of time like a baby's first year, holiday, or time at university.
+People decorate their scrapbooking albums with drawings, text and calligraphy, stickers, or stamps.